California Institute of Technology, Pasadena, CA

 2007 - Present: National Oceanic and Atmospheric Administration, Boulder, CO

-University of Colorado CIRES, Research Scientist II
+University of Colorado CIRES, Research Scientist III

 Advisor: Dr. Steven Brown

 - Developed a new method to determine aerosol refractive indices as a function of wavelength.

 - Collaborated with Weizmann Institute scientists to measure refractive indices of organic aerosol.

 - Developed and deployed field instrument to measure aerosol optical extinction during SOAS 2013.

 - Developed instrumental method for laboratory measurements of atmospheric glyoxal.